Schema verification after refresh

 Select any object from the expanded list to open it in the editor and view its lifecycle metadata.

-5. Inspecting the Creation stage indicators
+5. Inspect the Creation stage indicators

 Inspect the object's lifecycle indicators in the header pane, with a focus on the Creation stage.
 You can use your browser’s zoom feature if needed to view the details more clearly.